labd/wagtailstreamforms/docs/index.rst

 This allows you to decide how the form is submitted and to where.

-You can also add site wide regex validators fo use in regex fields.
+You can also add site wide regex validators for use in regex fields.

 .. toctree::